Ju-On/Offensive-Security/Attacking Active Directory: Initial Attack Vectors.md

 Using impacket-psexec there seems to be a failure in popping a shell when using psexec.
 ![image](https://github.com/user-attachments/assets/b241e679-e193-444a-b7ef-4ff5e68e1a43)

 attempted to use wmiexec instead, with no success.
 However after some trial and error atexec seemed like the one to go with.
-Unsure as to the reason why this one worked, but there seems to be some researcg suggesting the prior ones may be mitigated by Defender.
+Unsure as to the reason why this one worked, but there seems to be some research suggesting the prior ones may be mitigated by Defender.

 👍Using atexec with domain/user and password